-After 30 years of practice in several law firms, most recently Skadden Arps, Thomas now serves as General Counsel of WaterHealth International, teaches, from time to time, an undergraduate seminar at Yale in “Global Energy Sources, Uses and Issues”, and follows the doings of his sons in Princeton, Japan and Inner Mongolia.
+After 40 years of practice in several law firms, most recently Skadden Arps, and serving as General Counsel of WaterHealth International, Thomas is focused on pursuing rowing history projects, including the establishment of a national rowing museum, and following the doings of his sons in China, Japan and Turkey.